ViFLara/cities-api/README.md

 # cities-api
-Rest API for querying cities in Brazil with comparative data using Spring Boot and PostgreSQL
+Rest API for querying cities in Brazil with comparative data using Spring Boot and PostgreSQL.

+Digital Innovation One Course